Get Started

 Mending Health created a production ready sidebar for their customer dashboard in 20 minutes.
 No figma

-Commit standardized component reuse across teams ensured consistent UI and enabled junior devs to ship senior-level code.
+Commit standardized component reuse across teams-ensured consistent UI and enabled junior devs to ship senior-level code.

 Don't take our word for it.